 Most people commissioning portraits have little or no experience in the field so expert support is essential.
-The Royal Society of Portrait Painters buy neurontin online best offers the support of consultants was well as a wide range of assured artists.
+The Royal Society of Portrait Painters offers the support of consultants as well as a wide range of assured artists.

-The quality of their work is assured because the portrait painters have been vetted by their peers.
-Our Members are elected to Membership on the strength of their portraits over a period of years by the whole Membership using a rigorous process.
-Those not yet elected, have been selected to exhibit alongside our Members at the prestigious annual exhibition at Mall Galleries.
+Our Members are rigorously selected by professional portrait painters who themselves have been elected by their peers to the Society.
+They are elected to Membership on the strength of their portraits over a period of years by the whole Membership.
+The emerging cohort is drawn from artists who have been selected to exhibit alongside our Members at the prestigious annual exhibition at Mall Galleries.

 Because choosing the right artist is so important, we offer a Portrait Consultancy Service not only to help you to select the right artist, but also to help you through the process.
-Our consultants are You can choose to contact us to book a face-to-face consultation at our Central London Offices, or to use email or telephone consultancy.
+You can contact us to book a face-to-face consultation at our Central London Offices, or to use email or telephone consultancy.
 There is no financial commitment until you book the first sitting with your chosen artist.